miraland-labs/miraland/docs/src/integrations/exchange.md

 ### Offline Accounts

 You may wish to keep the keys for one or more collection accounts offline for greater security.
-If so, you will need to move SOL to hot accounts using our [offline methods](../offline-signing.md).
+If so, you will need to move MLN to hot accounts using our [offline methods](../offline-signing.md).

 ## Listening for Deposits

-When a user wants to deposit SOL into your exchange, instruct them to send a transfer to the appropriate deposit address.
+When a user wants to deposit MLN into your exchange, instruct them to send a transfer to the appropriate deposit address.

 ### Versioned Transaction Migration